neilkatin/lahcert-activation-process/source/sms.rst

 * You can have sms messages forwarded to your phone.
 This is what we do for the CERT phone.
 This requires the cell system to be operating.

+As of 2020-06, only Neil Katin and Dave Stewart are set up to do this.
+We should get additional volunteers.

 Responsibilities
 ----------------